AbdulHadi806/React-PokemonGame/README.md

 * React.js
 * MUI
 * React-redux
+* React-router
 # Description
 The App has the ability to show data from a **api**.
 It also has features such as comparision between two Pokemons with reference to their base_power, it also has feature e.g search bar.
 The app also has the ability of adding pokemons to heart.
-Moreover the app can also show more description about pokemon thier we can also change between description type like experince, top power, etc.
+Moreover the app can also show more description about pokemon thier we can also change between description type like experince, top power, etc. Finally this app also has routing.
+Due to this fact the app is very fast in repsond.
 [See more of my Work](https://github.com/AbdulHadi806?tab=repositories)